Many were stunned last week when New York Jets quarterback Geno Smith had

 - Touches another without consent

-Aggravated assault is most commonly committed with a deadly weapon or dangerous
+Aggravated assault is most commonly committed with a deadly weapon or dangerous instrument.

-someone with a knife.
+with a knife.
 Aggravated assault can be a

 vehicular crime as well, as prosecutors commonly allege that a vehicle was used as a deadly